Gender in Music Psychology

 In total, the dataset included 9066 authors, of whom 5312 were unique.
 Author affiliations spanned 63 countries.
 We also extracted citation counts and Open Access status from Scopus.
 Information on joint first authorship was not available in the data.

-Gender attribution was initially based on first names.
-We recognise that treating gender as a binary category is inherently problematic.
+Gender attribution was initially based on given names.
+As mentioned in the introduction, we recognise that treating gender as a binary category is inherently problematic.
 Gender is a complex and multidimensional social construct.
-However, consistent with prior meta-science research on gender and authorship (González-Alvarez & Sos-Peña, 2020; Ni et al., 2021; Rock et al., 2021; Shah et al., 2021; Son & Bell, 2022; Wais, 2006) and that non-binary authorship generally is less than 0.1% (Son & Bell, 2022), we adopt a binary classification—male and female—for analytical purposes and assume that first names allow for a reasonable, though imperfect, attribution of gender.
-We used the genderize API (Wais, 2006), which predicts gender from first names and can be supplemented with country information derived from author affiliations to improve accuracy.
+However, consistent with prior meta-science research on gender and authorship (González-Alvarez & Sos-Peña, 2020; Ni et al., 2021; Rock et al., 2021; Shah et al., 2021; Son & Bell, 2022; Wais, 2006) and the fact that non-binary authorship generally is less than 0.1% (Son & Bell, 2022), although this is not necessarily the true picture of the non-binary authorship situation, we nevertheless adopt a binary classification—male and female—for analytical purposes and assume that given names allow for a reasonable, though imperfect, attribution of gender.
+We used the genderize API (Wais, 2006), which predicts gender from given names and can be supplemented with country information derived from author affiliations to improve accuracy.
 This method resolved the gender of 89.3% of authors with a probability greater than 0.90.
 Only 89 names had a low attribution probability (< 0.55).
 Unattributed cases were then checked manually, resulting in 185 manual corrections.
-After this process, 32 names remained ambiguous and 27 were unknown—some likely due to data entry errors in Scopus (e.g. only initials or surnames).
-These 59 cases were excluded from the dataset.
+After this process, 32 names remained ambiguous and 27 were unknown—some likely due to data entry in Scopus such as erroneous switch between given names and surnames.
+Some errors likely also stemmed from initials for given names, although we recognise that certain authors might prefer to use initials for publications to avoid clear gender bias.
+Nonetheless, these 59 cases of these errors were excluded from the dataset.
 It is likely that the due to challenge of attributing gender accurately not all the gender attributions are correct.
 Although genderize.io has been shown to achieve 96.6% accuracy in a diverse multinational test database without using a country of origin information – 98% with the information included – it also underperforms (82% accuracy) in Asian names (VanHelene et al., 2024).
-However, the error rates of these processes have been previously been shown to be non-biased, i.e. showing similar number of mistakes for both genders (Sebo, 2021; VanHelene et al., 2024).
+However, the error rates of these processes have been previously been shown to be non-biased, i.e. showing similar number of mistakes for both genders (Sebo, 2021; Thelwall et al., 2019; VanHelene et al., 2024).

-We carried out manual corrections of the gender attributions where we were familiar with the author or the database had the full first name coded with initials, or the second name used as the first name.
+We carried out manual corrections of the gender attributions where we were familiar with the author or the database had the full given name coded with initials, or the second name used as the given name.
 This led to 53 corrections.
+For the purpose of the current study, we inferred authors based on outward gender presentation, though we acknowledge that for future studies, which are not database driven, a more accurate attribution would be to explicitly ask confirmation of such inferences.

-For the analyses, we analysed gender disparities in authorship by comparing the frequency of these authorship types between male and female authors.
-Our analysis focused on the female author proportion (FAP) and odds ratios (ORs) comparing the likelihood of occupying each authorship position by gender.
+For the analyses, we analysed gender disparities in authorship by comparing the frequency of these authorship types between man and woman authors.
+Our analysis focused on the proportion of woman authors and utilised odds ratios (ORs) to compare the likelihood of occupying each authorship position by gender.

 Results